Customer-specific schedules

 You can build that on top of cron, but cron is no longer the product.
 It is just one small part of a larger delivery system.

 Webhook Scheduler gives your app a direct scheduling API.
 Your backend sends the destination, payload, and run time.
 The platform handles delayed dispatch, retries, delivery logs, and dashboard visibility.
+Unlike cron, every scheduled webhook has a visible job record, delivery timeline, retry history, and recovery state in the dashboard.

 It is a fit when the thing you need to run later is an HTTPS webhook, not arbitrary compute inside your own infrastructure.
+For the API-first version of that workflow, see the delayed webhook API.

 Use cron for fixed internal tasks.
 Use a queue when you need internal background compute.
 Use a webhook scheduler when the unit of work is a future HTTP request and the result needs to be visible.